Newcastle International Sports Centre Redevelopment

-Originally opened in 1970 by Queen Elizabeth II, Newcastle’s Hunter Stadium required a redevelopment of its Western Grandstand.
+Originally opened in 1970 by Queen Elizabeth II, Newcastle International Sports Centre (formerly known as Hunter Stadium) required a redevelopment of its Western Grandstand.

 Aurecon’s involvement stretched from initial masterplanning concepts through to detailed design, documentation and construction services across all three stages of the development.
 Aurecon provided total engineering services for the project including structural, civil, mechanical, electrical, fire protection, security, audio visual and lifts.